getify/You-Dont-Know-JS/types & grammar/ch4.md

 ### Abstract Equality

-The `==` operator's coercion behavior is defined in the ES5 spec in section 11.9.3.
-What's listed there is a comprehensive but simple algorithm that explicitly states every possible combination of different types, and how the coercions should happen for each.
+The `==` operator's coercion behavior is defined as "The Abstract Equality Comparison Algorithm", in the ES5 spec in section 11.9.3.
+What's listed there is a comprehensive but simple algorithm that explicitly states every possible combination of types, and how the coercions (if necessary) should happen for each combination.

+**Note:** When (*implicit*) coercion is maligned as being too complicated and too flawed to be a *useful good part*, it is these rules of "abstract equality" which are being condemned.
+Generally, they are said to be too complex and too unintuitive for developers to practically learn and use, and that they are prone more to causing bugs in JS programs than to enabling greater code readability.
+I believe this is a flawed premise --that you readers are competent developers who write (and read and understand!) algorithms (aka code) all day long.
+So, what follows is a plain exposition of the "abstract equality" in simple terms.
+But I implore you to also read the ES5 spec section 11.9.3.
+I think you'll be surprised at just how reasonable it is.

+Basically, the first clause (11.9.3.1) says, if the two values being compared are of the same type, what's defined for "equality" of the two values is pretty much what you'd intuitively expect, in that values are compared via Identity.
+For example, `42` is only equal to `42`, and `"abc"` is only equal to `"abc"`.

+Some minor exceptions to be aware of:

+* `NaN` is never equal to itself (see Chapter 2)
+* `+0` and `-0` are equal to each other (see Chapter 2)

+Also, importantly, clause 11.9.3.1 has *no provision* for loose equality of two `object` values (including arrays).
+We'll come back to that in a bit.

-In other words, if you compare two values of different types with `==` loose equality, one or both of them will need to be *implicitly coerced* so that they eventually end up as values of the same type, which can then directly be compared for equality or not.
+The rest of the algorithm in 11.9.3 specifies that if you instead use `==` loose equality to compare two values of different types,  says that one or both of the values will need to be *implicitly coerced* so that they eventually end up as values of the same type, which can then directly be compared for equality or not, using the rules of clause 11.9.3.1.

+#### `string`s and `number`s

-Let's build off the examples above of `string` and `number` values:
+Let's first build off the `string` and `number` examples earlier in this chapter:

 ```js
 var a = 42;